wecreatedigital/starter-wordpress/httpdocs/wp-content/plugins/contact-form-7-honeypot/readme.txt

 <strong>Support can be found [here](http://wordpress.org/support/plugin/contact-form-7-honeypot).</strong>

-Visit the [Contact Form 7 Honeypot plugin page](http://www.nocean.ca/plugins/honeypot-module-for-contact-form-7-wordpress-plugin/) for additional information or to [buy us a coffee](http://www.nocean.ca/buy-us-a-coffee/) to say thanks.
+Visit the [Honeypot for Contact Form 7 plugin page](http://www.nocean.ca/plugins/honeypot-module-for-contact-form-7-wordpress-plugin/) for additional information or to [buy us a coffee](http://www.nocean.ca/buy-us-a-coffee/) to say thanks.

 = Localization/Translation =
 If you'd like to translate this plugin, please visit the plugin's [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/contact-form-7-honeypot) page.
 As of v1.10, all translation is handled there.
 Thank you to the polyglots that contribute!